timgianitsos/Pokemon/README.md

 #Pokemon Java
-A program to help teach coding in Java
+A program to simulate Pokemon battles